TN 126 (09-24)

 a.
 Situation

-An individual owns a revocable contract for his own burial.
+An individual owns a revocable contract for their own burial.
 The contract, which covers both spaces and funds, gives the following breakout:

 $700 - casket